 - Space is lost and the amount of information per slide is reduced by repeating graphics (including logos), busy backgrounds, and decorative typefaces.

 - Enhance the legibility of text and diagrams by maintaining color and intensity contrast.
 Use white or light yellow text and lines on black or dark blue backgrounds, and use darker colors on white or light backgrounds.
-Avoid red or dark green on blue background, and avoid yellow on white background.
+DLP projectors used in session rooms have a limited range of colors - avoid red or dark green on blue background, and avoid yellow on white background.

 - Test your completed presentation on a separate PC-compatible computer to ensure that fonts are standard and components, such as movies, have been included rather than merely linked.

-Those giving oral presentations should arrive in their presentation room at least 30 minutes before their presentation begins to test their presentation.
+Those giving oral presentations should arrive in their presentation room at least 30 minutes before their presentation begins.

 Each panel presentation session room contains the following: